TeraProxy/Surgeon/README.md

 A tera-proxy module that is able to change your character's appearance (race, gender, voice, etc.).

 ## Usage
+Automatically saves your new look and loads it whenever you start the game.
+If you have more than one look saved for same character, the first look will be loaded.
+If you want a different look loaded on startup, move your desired preset to the top in app.json.

-While in game, open a whisper chat session with "!Surgeon" by typing "/w !surgeon" in chat and hitting the space bar.
+While in game, open a proxy chat session by typing "/proxy" or "/8" in chat and hitting the space bar.
 This serves as the script's command interface.
 The following commands are supported:

+* surgeon load [x] - load your saved preset with the number x
-* race - emulates a race change
+* surgeon race - emulates a race change
-* gender - emulates a gender change
+* surgeon gender - emulates a gender change
-* appearance - emulates an appearance change
+* surgeon appearance - emulates an appearance change
-* reset - resets your changes
+* surgeon reset - resets your changes
-* voice [0-5] - changes your voice pitch, e.g. voice 1
+* surgeon voice [0-5] - changes your voice pitch, e.g. "surgeon voice 1"
-* head - switch between big and normal head
+* surgeon head - switch between big and normal head
-* height [x] - changes your height to x, default is 0, e.g. height -3
+* surgeon height [x] - changes your height to x, default is 0, e.g. "surgeon height -3"
-* thighs [x] - changes your thighs to x, default is 0, e.g. thighs -3
+* surgeon thighs [x] - changes your thighs to x, default is 0, e.g. "surgeon thighs -3"
-* chest [x] - changes your chest to x, default is 0, e.g. chest -3
+* surgeon chest [x] - changes your chest to x, default is 0, e.g. "surgeon chest -3"
-* marrow - gives you the Marrow Brooch visual effect
+* surgeon marrow - gives you the Marrow Brooch visual effect
-* darkan - gives you Darkan\'s wings
+* surgeon darkan - gives you Darkan\'s wings
-* darkan2 - gives you Darkan\'s wings and Murderous Intent visual effects
+* surgeon darkan2 - gives you Darkan\'s wings and Murderous Intent visual effects
-* ice - gives you Kelsaik\'s ice visual effect
+* surgeon ice - gives you Kelsaik\'s ice visual effect
-* fire - gives you Kelsaik\'s fire visual effect
+* surgeon fire - gives you Kelsaik\'s fire visual effect
-* lachelith - gives you Lachelith\'s debuff visual effect
+* surgeon lachelith - gives you Lachelith\'s debuff visual effect
-* murderous - gives you the Murderous Intent visual effect
+* surgeon murderous - gives you the Murderous Intent visual effect
-* ragnarok - gives you the Ragnarok visual effect
+* surgeon ragnarok - gives you the Ragnarok visual effect
-* reaping - gives you the Shadow Reaping visual effect
+* surgeon reaping - gives you the Shadow Reaping visual effect
-* noctenium - gives you the Uncommon Noctenium visual effect
+* surgeon noctenium - gives you the Uncommon Noctenium visual effect

-Any other input returns a summary of above commands in the game.
+Any other input, starting with "surgeon", will return a summary of above commands in the chat.

 ## Safety
-Whatever you send to "!Surgeon" in game is intercepted client-side.
+Whatever you send to the proxy chat in game is intercepted client-side.
 The chat is NOT sent to the server.
+All appearance changes are only visible to your client.
+Nothing gets changed on the server.

 ## Credits
 Contains code from shape-changer by Spaacecats https://github.com/spaacecats
 Contains code from relog by wuaw https://github.com/wuaw

+## Changelog
+### 0.2.0b
+* [*] Fixed a bug that caused the ragnarok, reaping and noctenium effects to not apply
+* [*] Some code cleanup
+* [*] Full conversion to Pinkie Pie's command module which is now a requirement
+### 0.1.5b
+* [+] Added automated saving and loading of looks (thanks wuaw)
+### 0.1.0b
+* [*] Initial Release